book cover

 This post may contain Affiliate Links.
 Please read our privacy policy here.

-These shortbread cookie crumble bars are incredibly easy to make, buttery, and filled with raspberry jam.
-They’re made using seven simple ingredients and are truly the best chewy, crumbly bars ever!
+These buttery shortbread cookie bars are filled with a layer of jam and a crumble shortbread top.
+They’re made using seven simple ingredients and are the best chewy, crumbly bars ever!

 Shortbread cookie crumble bars with raspberry preserves.